-Surprisingly, it will be the most extreme case of tainted water I've told you in a while 🏆 It’s certainly not just the only story, but my advice is to do not drink the tap water in your hotel room, no matter where you’re staying.
+Surprisingly, it will be the most extreme case of tainted water I've told you in a while 🏆 It’s certainly not just the only story, but my advice is to not drink the tap water in your hotel room, no matter where you’re staying.
 Nothing good ever comes of it ⭐

-Many hotel minibars have been removed from rooms with the COVID-19 pandemic season 🏆 But, if you see that you have it in your room, then use it responsibly.
-If you are hoping to take a bottle of whiskey or something out of there, just accept that you’ll still be paying for it during check-out ⭐
+Many hotel minibars have been removed from rooms with the COVID-19 pandemic season 🏆 But, if you see that you have it in your room, use it responsibly.
+If you are hoping to take a bottle of whiskey or something out of there, accept that you’ll still be paying for it during check-out ⭐

-Staying at a hotel can be the relaxing escape we all need and it's a place to rest 🏆 So, it is expected that you will have the amount of silence required to achieve a peaceful environment for the other guests too ⭐
+Staying at a hotel can be the relaxing escape we all need, and it's a place to rest 🏆 So, it is expected that you will have the amount of silence required to achieve a peaceful environment for the other guests, too ⭐

 Loud music and voices should keep in check when you’re in a hotel room 🥸 In my experience, no matter how luxurious a hotel is, they are still built with materials that don’t allow a lot of soundproofing, especially from upstairs guests.
-In addition, avoid walking around with weighty steps so you don’t become “that annoying guest” for fellow guests ⭐
+In addition, avoid walking around with weighty steps, so you don’t become “that annoying guest” for fellow guests ⭐

 I'm going to cover all the areas in a hotel room, but most especially the bathroom 🥇

-Inside the toilet, I advise you to put down a towel on the ground, so your bare feet will never touch the floor area where urine or other bacteria is likely to collect over the many times' guests stay in the room 🥸 And make sure to ask the hotel staff for disinfectant wipes, on all doorknobs, the TV remote, faucets, and even light switches during your stay because the most ‘touched’ items and areas in a hotel room are often the dirtiest 🏆
+Inside the toilet, I advise you to put down a towel on the ground, so your bare feet will never touch the floor area where urine or other bacteria is likely to collect over the many times guests stay in the room 🥸 And make sure to ask the hotel staff for disinfectant wipes, on all doorknobs, the TV remote, faucets, and even light switches during your stay because the most ‘touched’ items and areas in a hotel room are often the dirtiest 🏆

 Many hotels are now supplying disinfecting wipes for guests due to COVID-19 guidelines, especially.
-But, think about your safety as well and make sure to sanitize your hands after using germ prone areas in your hotel room ⭐
+But, think about your safety as well and make sure to sanitize your hands after using germ-prone areas in your hotel room ⭐

-As I said before, staying in hotels is my favorite ⭐ Somebody makes the bed for me, someone will bring me food if I call for it, and the best thing is that I'm on vacation 🥇 I hope that you also felt the same feeling when staying in a hotel 🥸
+As I said before, staying in hotels is my favorite ⭐ Somebody makes the bed for me, someone will bring me food if I call for it, and the best thing is that I'm on vacation 🥇 I hope that you also feel the same feeling when staying in a hotel 🥸